bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

 ### Solution

-Make sure you match the APKs based on their bundle IDs.
+Make sure you match the APKs based on their bundle IDs using the `Gradle Runner` step.

+1. Go to the `Export Config` section of `Gradle Runner` Step.
+2. Specify the filter.
+This filter is a standard find commands -path pattern, see: [http://linux.die.net/man/1/find](http://linux.die.net/man/1/find "http://linux.die.net/man/1/find") All APKs that have this filter in their file name will be copied to the Bitrise Deploy Directory.

 ## "Gitignored config.json file" ??